Permission Prompt Timing Strategies

 - Synchronous vs. Deferred Execution: Synchronous execution guarantees immediate visibility but risks interrupting core layout painting.
 Deferred execution preserves main-thread responsiveness but requires robust state synchronization to prevent double-firing during rapid route changes.

 - Session vs. Persistent Scoping: Session-scoped triggers respect browser limits but require careful cross-tab synchronization.
-Persistent scoping enables long-tail re-engagement but increases compliance overhead.
+Persistent scoping enables delayed re-engagement but increases compliance overhead.

 Compliance Alignment: GDPR and CCPA mandate explicit, uncoerced consent.
 Timing logic must never simulate urgency, obscure dismissal paths, or trigger during critical transactional flows.